-National Delegates should inform the Congress organiser of the number of artists who fall into categories 2 and 3 above, so that after the Congress the Congress organiser can send the required number of catalogues to them for distribution.
+National Delegates should inform the Congress organiser of the number of artists who fall into category 2 above, so that after the Congress the Congress organiser can send the required number of catalogues to them for distribution.

 8. CONGRESS MEDAL